repylot/CodeGenerators/README.md

 ## Requirements

-Before running the scripts or notebook, please make sure you install the transformers' dependency.
+Before running the scripts or notebook, please make sure you install the `transformers`' dependency.
 To do so, feel free to make use of the next command:

 ```bash
 pip install transformers